drsezzer/drsezzer.github.io/my_thoughts_coding_assistants.md

 *Conclusions/Key points:*

 - When starting something new, these agents can offer significant time savings at the start of a project.
-- ‘Human enable test driven development’ as a way of working is IMO the best strategy for getting the best out of the agents at the moment.
+- ‘Human-based test driven development’ as a way of working is IMO the best strategy for getting the best out of the agents at the moment.
 - Developers should try out these models on projects they are familiar with (but don’t forget to commit everything first!)
 - If in a professional setting, the amount of effort put towards taking control of the code, should be the same level of effort you would dedicate verifying a 3rd party module of code or library randomly found on the internet!
 The responsibility for its correctness and conformance to non-functional requirements is with you.